Algebraic structure of aromatic B-series: Coalgebra structure

 In the following, we will describe coalgebra\footnote{All (co)algebras considered in this paper are (co)associative and (co)unital, and we will omit the qualifiers.} structures on $C_\AAA$, $H_{\F}$ and $C_{\AF}$.
-We recall that a coalgebra is a vector space $C$ equipped with a coproduct $\Delta \from C \to C\tensor C$ and a co-unit $\epsilon \from C \to \kk$.
-Following Sweedler \cite{Swe69}, the coproduct is written $\Delta(c)=\sum_{(c)}c_{(1)}\tensor c_{(2)}.$ For a precise definition of a coalgebra, see \Fref{app: coalg} or \cite{Swe69}.
+We recall that a coalgebra is a vector space $C$ equipped with a coproduct $\Delta \from C \to C\tensor C$ and a counit $\epsilon \from C \to \kk$.
+Following Sweedler \cite{Swe69}, the coproduct is written $\Delta(c)=\sum_{(c)}c_{(1)}\tensor c_{(2)}.$ For a precise definition of a coalgebra, see Appendix \ref{app: coalg} or \cite{Swe69}.